yezhengkai/learn-rust/the-rust-programming-language/READMD.md

     ``` rust
     let y = {
         let x = 3;
-        x + 1 // doesn’t have a semicolon at the end
+        x + 1 // doesn't have a semicolon at the end
     };
     /* This expression:
     {